computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

-**Linux-shell-base-packaged-utilities** is an extension of [Linux-shell-base](https://github.com/unix-foundation/linux-shell-base) for utilities consisting of more than one file.
+**Shell--packaged-utilities** is an extension of [Shell](https://github.com/unix-foundation/shell) for utilities consisting of more than one file.

 ## [Locate](locate)